How Solar Power Works From Morning to Night

 After-hours and nighttime operations

 After sunset, PV cells do not produce any energy.
-In spite of this, solar-generated energy does not go away.
+Despite this, solar-generated energy does not go away.

 It’s useful to use stored energy during the evening and nighttime hours as evenings are typically ‘primetime’ times for energy use.
 Electricity stored in capacitors can be used during the evening and nighttime hours.

-In the end, the system will rely on grid power to do its work once all the capacitors have been exhausted of their stored power.
+In the end, the system will rely on grid power to do its work once all the capacitors have exhausted their stored power.

-In summary, the PV systems of today are uniquely designed so as to make the most of both solar-generated electricity and grid-sourced electricity.
+In summary, the PV systems of today are uniquely designed to make the most of both solar-generated electricity and grid-sourced electricity.

 Low energy bills and increased energy independence are the results for home and business owners.